sandeep7224/sandeep7224/README.md

 ## Projects
 - [Facial recognition Attendance Project](link-to-project-1): A comprehensive attendance system using facial recognition with a user-friendly GUI to mark attendance for students or employees.
 The project uses OpenCV for capturing video, face_recognition for recognizing faces, and SQLite for storing attendance records.
 The system also includes functionalities for exporting data to CSV, visualizing attendance data, and viewing attendance records.

+- [Language Hub - Flask website](https://github.com/sandeep7224/Flask-Website): Language Hub is a user-friendly web application that offers text-to-speech conversion, speech-to-text transcription, and multilingual text translation.
+Built using Flask, it leverages powerful libraries like gTTS, Googletrans, and SpeechRecognition to deliver accurate and efficient language processing capabilities.
+Perfect for enhancing communication and accessibility.

 ## Skills
 - Python
 - Flask